 If my kids actually “need” something during the year (new socks, a winter coat, new markers to replace the ones that dried up), I just wait until I find a good deal, buy it, and give it to them at a time that makes sense (maybe for a special reward or a fun treat during the year).

-I even let them have a few special things they simply “want” at various points during the year — a little toy, book, or movie from the thrift store, new-to-them clothing from thredUP or a garage sale, a chance to pick out something at the dollar store, etc.
+I even let them have a few special things they simply “want” at various points during the year — a little toy, book, something fun from the thrift store, new-to-them clothing from a garage sale, a chance to pick out something at the dollar store, etc.

 Another way we “limit gifts” and simplify our Christmas is by choosing NOT to give gifts to EVERYONE.
-We buy/make gifts for our own family, Dave’s parents, my parents, the kids’ 3 cousins, and our mail lady (because she delivers A LOT of mail and packages to our house!)
+We buy or make gifts for Dave’s parents, my parents, the kids’ 5 cousins, our teachers, and our mail lady (she delivers A LOT of mail and packages to our house!)

 2. We limit decorations.